pvvx/ZigbeeTLc/README.md

 12. Ver 0.1.1.4: According to the "ZigBee Cluster Library Specification" the "Thermostat Temperature Conversion" values have been corrected.
 Added On/Off smiley.
 (ClusterID: 0x0204 (Thermostat User Interface Configuration), Attr: 0x0000 (TemperatureDisplayMode), ENUM8 = 0 in C, = 1 in F, Attr: 0x0002 (ScheduleProgrammingVisibility), ENUM8 = 0 show smiley On,  = 1 show smiley Off)

 13. Ver 0.1.1.5: Description of the HVAC cluster ([for ZHA](https://github.com/pvvx/ZigbeeTLc/issues/28))

+13. Ver 0.1.1.6: Setting offsets for temperature and humidity.

 ## Make